openownership/bods-dev-handbook/style_guide.md

 ### Word choice
 - use 'person' instead of using 'individual' as a noun
 - 'changelog' not 'change-log,' 'change log,' or 'changeLog'
-- 'codelist' not 'code-list' or 'code list'
+- 'codelist' not 'code-list,' 'code list' or 'codeList'
 - 'politically exposed' not 'politically-exposed'
 - 'free text' not 'free-text'
 - do not use constructions like “person(s)” or “the supplier (or suppliers)”.
 The plural is fine, like “persons.”
 Should this also include e.g 'One or more addresses for this entity.' -> 'addresses for this entity.'